fissionlabsio/tmcrawl/README.md

 name, node version, RPC information, and node ID for each crawled node.
 The utility will first start with a set of seeds and attempt to crawl as many nodes as possible from those seeds.
-When there are no nodes left to crawl, `tmcrawl` will pick a random node from the known list of nodes to reseed the crawl every `crawl_interval` seconds from the last attempted crawl finish.
+When there are no nodes left to crawl, `tmcrawl` will pick a random set of nodes from the known list of nodes to reseed the crawl every `crawl_interval` seconds from the last attempted crawl finish.

 Nodes are persisted in a key/value embedded database, by default BadgerDB.
 Saved nodes will also be periodically checked every `recheck_interval`.
 If any node